noah1234j/reaper-live-tools/README.md

 ---

-### Safes (`Safes` window)

-A track × parameter grid.
-Each cell is a checkbox:

-- **Row 0 — Global:** protects that parameter type on every track.
-- **Per-track rows:** per-track overrides, OR'd with the global mask.

-Parameters covered: **Vol · Pan · Mute · Solo · Phase · FX · Visibility · Selection**

----

 ### Layouts (`Live Tools: Layouts`)

 Visual-only snapshots — track order, height, TCP/MCP visibility, and track names — completely separate from the mix.
 Recall a layout without touching a single fader.
 Useful for switching between "FOH view" and "monitor view" on the same project.

----

-### PAFL Monitor (`Live Tools: PAFL Monitor`)

-A Pre/After Fader Listen system that mimics hardware console behaviour:

-- Designates a dedicated PAFL bus track.
-- When PAFL intercept is active, soloing a track mutes the program feed and routes only that track to the PAFL bus.
-- Bus and source track assignments are saved per-project inside the `.RPP` file.

 ---